To book call 020 8069 9000

 Angela Blacklaw has a broad range of experience working within and providing training for the public sector.

 Angela designs and facilitates training on a variety of topics including identity and branding, action learning, and career coaching.
-Angela has delievered training to a variety of public sector clients such as Ministry of Justice, Hampshire County Council, DWP and DfID on a range of topics including communication, leadership, wellbeing and resilience, and talent development.
+Angela has delivered training to a variety of public sector clients such as Ministry of Justice, Hampshire County Council, DWP and DfID on a range of topics including communication, leadership, wellbeing and resilience, and talent development.

 Angela has worked to provide transformational learning opportunities on the individual and organisational level for two decades.
 She is a skilled communicator and trainer specialising in galvanising organisational change and designing and delivering courses that challenge and strengthen participants.

-Angela earned a Certificate in Organisation Development from the NTL Institute and a Master of Science in Human Resources.
+Angela Blacklaw earned a Certificate in Organisation Development from the NTL Institute and a Master of Science in Human Resources.
 She is also a Fellow of the Chartered Institute of Personnel and Development (CIPD) and a Neuro-Linguistic Programming Master Practitioner.

 Demonstrating the benefits of effective coaching leadership within organisations, this course gives delegates the foundations to understand the value of a coaching and mentoring structure.